Conditional Gradient Methods with Standard LMO for Stochastic Simple Bilevel Optimization: Introduction

-\item \textbf{Numerical Validation}: We demonstrate the practical efficiency of our methods on over-parametrized regression and $\ell_1$-constrained logistic regression tasks, showing significant speedups over existing projection-based and projection-free approaches.
-The experiments validate both the convergence rates and computational advantages of our framework. \end{itemize} Proof of these results are provided in~\cref{appendix:proofs}.
-Additional results are presented in~\cref{appendix:additional}.
+\item \textbf{Numerical validation}: We demonstrate the practical efficiency of our methods on over-parametrized regression and dictionary learning tasks, showing significant speedups over existing projection-based and projection-free approaches.
+The experiments validate both the convergence rates and computational advantages of our framework. \end{itemize} The supplementary material is organized in the appendices as follows. \cref{appendix:preparatory} establishes the preparatory lemmas used throughout our analysis.
+Appendices \ref{appendix:one-sample} and \ref{appendix:finite-sum} contain the detailed proofs for the results presented in \cref{sec:one-sample} and \cref{sec:finite-sum}, respectively. \cref{appendix:additional} provides additional material, including analyses of the convergence rate coefficients as well as details of the numerical implementations in \cref{sec:experiments}.